cchitsiang/awesome-stars/topics.md

 ## electron

 - [sunner/ChatALL](https://github.com/sunner/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
-- [alibaba/ali-dbhub](https://github.com/alibaba/ali-dbhub) - 🔥 🔥 🔥 An intelligent and versatile general-purpose SQL client and reporting tool for databases which integrates ChatGPT capabilities.(智能的通用数据库SQL客户端和报表工具)
+- [alibaba/ali-dbhub](https://github.com/alibaba/ali-dbhub) - 此版本将不再维护Chat2DB将迁移到新地址 https://github.com/chat2db/Chat2DB  （The Chat2DB repository will be migrated to https://github.com/chat2db/Chat2DB ）
 - [ahmed3520/lam-store](https://github.com/ahmed3520/lam-store) - Lam-store App is a desktop app that allows users to perform tasks through a centralized chat interface.
 It supports apps developed in any language and uses Node child processes to communicate with the
 - [ohmplatform/FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.